 Some final thoughts to conclude: some will seek to use vitamin B12 in order to discredit veganism by labelling it as incomplete or unnatural.
 I find this peculiar, since cow’s milk has been fortified with vitamin D since the early 20th century without any hint of controversy.
 Furthermore, the supplement industry rakes in over 100 billion US dollars per year, and these huge profits most certainly do not rest solely upon the tiny percentage of the population thats follows a vegan diet.

 These vitamin B12 recommendations simply reflect the modern world that we live in, where it has become almost impossible to objectively discern the naturalness of our many behaviours.
 Flying on a plane?
-Wearing a condom?
-Homosexuality?
+Contraception?
 Drinking the breast milk of another species?
-Taking a supplément?
+Taking a supplement?
 What we consider natural is strictly subjective.
 The only thing that undoubtedly is natural for humans, one could argue, is to evolve when the circumstances call for it.